Mesothelioma

 - The predominant cause of mesothelioma is exposure to asbestos (hydrated magnesium silicate fibrous minerals).

-- There is a long latent period of up to 44 years between exposure and development of mesothelioma (2).
+- There is a long latent period, typically 20 to 50 years, between exposure and the development of mesothelioma (3).

 Genetics